pranjaladhi/coe-379l/project3/README.md

 ```
 $ docker-compose up
 ```
+*Note: the `project3.ipynb` file will first have to be ran to create and save the models.
+Otherwise, the `docker-compose.yaml` will not build the image.

 Either of the methods described above will start and run the container for the inference server.
 Requests to the server can now be made.